Hamza-ibz/challenge-3-address-book/docs/domain-models-test-plan.md

 ##### Test Cases:-
 - In addContact(), if the provided phone number or email already exists in the address book, the entry should be rejected.
-- Additionally, if both the phone number and email already exist in the address book, the entry should also be rejected.
 - addContact() should still accept an entry that matches a previous entry that was deleted from the address book.
 - When using editContact(), any changes that would result in a duplicate email or phone number in the address book should be rejected.